mackelab/lfi-experiments/README.md

                               the kernel is determined by the float provided.
   --nb                        If provided, will call nb.py after fitting.
                               [default: False]
+  --numerical-fix             Numerical fix (for the orginal epsilonfree
+                              method).  [default: False]
   --no-browser                If provided, will not open plots of nb.py in
                               browser.  [default: False]
   --pdb-iter INTEGER          Number of iterations after which to debug.